Financial assistance falls under three general categories.

 New students must have their financial assistance applications and files completed by June 1.
 Returning student files must be complete by May 15.
 Applications will be processed after that date only if funds are still available.
 Students applying for summer assistance must have their financial assistance files complete by May 1.

 Students are awarded financial assistance based upon the number of hours in which they are enrolled.
 Students are considered full, three-fourths, or half time.
 For example, students enrolling for 12 hours and dropping a 3-hour class could have their grants and scholarships canceled or reduced as well as become subject to probation or suspension.
-The institutional refund policy is available in the financial services office.
+The institutional refund policy is available in the student business office.

 Students withdrawing from the university may be eligible for a refund of a portion of the tuition and room and board for that semester–see refund policy in the catalog.
 If students receive financial assistance, then a portion of the assistance may need to be returned to the grant, scholarship, or loan source from which that assistance was received.
 Information about the return of Title IV fund requirements are available in the office of the registrar.
 Students intending to withdraw must begin the withdrawal process in the office of the registrar.